Article Content

 Jason Kuma

-Below we’ll cover 2 simple frameworks (processes) you can use to solve both types of problems.
+Below we’ll cover 2 simple frameworks (processes) you can use to solve any type of kinematics question in Physics.

-While these frameworks can be used to solve most problems, there will be challenging questions that will require logic and critical thinking.
-Your goal is to be able to adapt the frameworks to solve even the hardest of questions.
+All questions require logic and critical thinking.
+Your goal is to be able to adapt the framework below to solve the hardest of questions.

 1D Problems